Eligarf/stealthy/README.md

 ### Experimental - Lighting effects on Perception vs Hidden token
 For this approach we are only looking at dnd5e and we've broken this down into three pieces:
 - Detecting the light level on the token itself, which is independant of viewer.
-Stealthy looks for 'Dim' or 'Dark' status effects on the token and does no light calculations itself; [Token Light Condition](https://foundryvtt.com/packages/tokenlightcondition) was written as a separate module to handle this.
+Stealthy looks for 'Dim' or 'Dark' status effects on the token and does no light calculations itself - see [Token Light Condition](https://foundryvtt.com/packages/tokenlightcondition) for this work.
 - Remapping the dim/dark light level per viewer based on their viewing mode.
-At least 3 different mapping tables are needed:
-  - Foundry Darkvision: Dark -> Dim; Dim -> Bright **(Current Implementation)**
-  - RAW 5E Darkvision: Dark -> Dim
-  - Demonsight: Dark -> Bright

 After the light level is remapped, objects in 'Dark' get rejected and objects in 'Dim' would be tested against using disadvantaged perception.
 - Capturing the advantage/disadvantage state of the viewers perception in order to do the right thing when applying disadvantage in dim vision.
-We get these flags on the active rolls, and can generate an extra roll result we can store in our flag so that we have a result for disadvantage should we need it. **We don't have a cost-effective way to figure out pre-existing passive disadvantage on perception, so this edge case will cause those tokens to end up taking the -5 penalty twice.
+We get these flags on the active rolls, and can generate an extra roll result we can store in our flag so that we have a result for disadvantage should we need it. **We haven't yet figured out how to handle pre-existing passive disadvantage on perception inside the visibility test itself, so this edge case will cause those tokens to end up taking the -5 penalty twice.
 You have been warned.**

 ## pf1
   - I assume take-10 perception for tokens without an active spot effect.
 It isn't RAW, but perhaps this is acceptable to the PF1 community.